Prvdnx/42-CORE/Advanced Core/MOBILE PISCINE/mobileModule01/README.md

 Building a weather application with React Native.

 ## Overview
-This module focuses on creating a weather app, introducing API integration and data display in React Native.
+This module focuses on building a weather app UI skeleton with navigation and search functionality.

 ## Project